A trip full of hitchhiking, beautiful places and welcoming locals.

 A few hours later, the bus dropped us at Kalpetta.
 We had a booking at a hostel in Rippon village.
 It was 16 km from Kalpetta.
 On the way, we were treated with beautiful views of nature, which was present everywhere in Wayanad.
 The place was covered with tea gardens and our eyes were treated with beautiful scenery at every corner.

 Rippon village was a very quiet place and I liked the calm atmosphere.
 This place is blessed by nature and has stunning scenery.
 I found English was more common than Hindi in Wayanad.
-Locals were very nice and helped me, even if they didn’t know my language.
+Locals were very nice and helpful, even if they didn’t know my language.

 After catching some sleep at the hostel, I went out in the afternoon.
 I hitchhiked to reach the main road from the hostel.
 I bought more spices from a nearby shop and realized that I should have waited for my visit to Wayanad to buy cardamom, which I already bought from Kochi.
 Then, I was looking for post office to send spices home.
 The people at the spices shop told me that the nearby Rippon post office was closed by that time, but the post office at Meppadi was open, which was 5 km from there.